nuno-agostinho/psichomics/README.md

 * [Loading SRA and user-provided RNA-seq data][tutorial-custom-data]
 * [Preparing alternative splicing annotations][tutorial-prep-AS-annotation]

-## Data input
+## Workflow

-### Download TCGA Data
+### Data input

+Automatic retrieval and loading of pre-processed data from the following sources:

-Pre-processed data of given tumours of interest can be automatically downloaded from [TCGA][TCGA].
-Subject- and sample-associated information, junction quantification and gene expression data from TCGA are supported.
+* [TCGA][TCGA] data of given tumours, including subject- and sample-associated information, junction quantification and gene expression data

-### Load GTEx Data

-GTEx data needs to be manually downloaded from the [GTEx Portal][GTEx].
-Subject- and sample-associated data, junction quantification and gene expression data from GTEx are supported.
+* [GTEx][GTEx] data of given tissues, including subject- and sample-associated information, junction quantification and gene expression data

-### Load SRA Data

-Although only select [SRA][SRA] projects are available to be automatically downloaded (based on pre-processed data from the [recount2][recount2] project), other SRA projects can be manually downloaded, aligned using a splice-aware aligner and loaded by the user, as per the instructions in [Loading SRA and user-provided RNA-seq data][tutorial-custom-data].
+* [SRA][SRA] data from select SRA projects via the [recount2][recount2] package

+Other SRA and user-provided data can be manually aligned and loaded.
+Please read [Loading SRA and user-provided RNA-seq data][tutorial-custom-data].
-Sample-associated files from SRA are also supported.

-### Load user-provided files

-User-provided files (including subject-associated data, sample-associated data, junction quantification, alternative splicing quantification and gene expression) can be loaded as per the instructions in [Loading SRA and user-provided RNA-seq data][tutorial-custom-data].

-## Splicing quantification
+#### Splicing quantification

 The quantification of each alternative splicing event is based on the proportion of junction reads that support the inclusion isoform, known as percent